physcodestyle/official-website/src/content/news/2018-11-21-fotootchet-s-turnira-yunykh-fizikov.en.md

 type: 'news'
 aim: 'all'
-title: 'Photo report from the Tournament of young physicists' 'description: 'Photo report From the tournament of young physicists of the Voronezh region.'
+title: 'Photo report from the Tournament of young physicists'
+description: 'Photo report From the tournament of young physicists of the Voronezh region.'
-'images:
+images:
   - src: '/images/fotootchet-s-turnira-yunykh-fizikov-1.jpg'
     alt: 'tournament of young physicists of Voronezh region - 1'
     type: 'image'